greypaschall/autoServerProject/README.md

 ----------------------------------------
 Flow:

--mc_proxy.py will run in a tmux session on a nano ec2 instance for minimum costs --When a user connects to the public ip of this
+>mc_proxy.py will run in a tmux session on a nano ec2 instance for minimum costs
+>>When a user connects to the public ip of this

 -Ingame they will see a motd saying "Starting up please wait ~2 minutes"